osg-htc/user-documentation/documentation/PATh/htc_workloads/submitting_workloads/quickstart.md

 worry about this - the system will map your jobs automatically to that one project.
 However, if you have multiple ones, you will have to add an attribute to your submit file to indicate which project to charge.
-The attribute name is `ProjectName`.
+The attribute name is `+ProjectName`.
 For example, if your project is `AmazingScience`, the line in the submit file (somewhere before the `queue` line) should
 be: